MSc Science and Health Communication / Course details

 All students also attend a series of specialised courses focusing on science and health communication practice and science policy, with sessions led by invited contributors including journalists, media creators and producers, museum professionals, policy analysts, outreach officers and other relevant experts.
 You will choose two of the following four units to specialise in for assessed work (although you can sit in on all these units):

 - Science, Media and Journalism (15 credits)

 - Museums, Science Centres and Public Events (15 credits)

 - Science, Government and Public Policy (15 credits)

 Our course teaches the current trends in science communication, so details of our units may vary from year to year to stay up to date.
 This type of change is covered within the University's disclaimer , but if you are in doubt about a unit of interest, please contact us before accepting your offer of a place.

 The course is completed by two more open-ended elements allowing you to specialise towards your preferred interests.

-The mentored project (30 credits), completed in Semester 2, involves working with support from a science or health communication professional on developing and analysing an activity close to professional practice.
-Alternatively, you can undertake a creative media project of your own design.
+The practical project (30 credits), completed in Semester 2, involves working with support from a science or health communication professional on developing and analysing an activity close to professional practice, or undertaking a creative project.